mkloubert/php5boilerplate/README.md

 # php5boilerplate

-PHP 5 based and modular framework for starting websites from scratch.
+PHP 5 based and modular framework for starting websites or Web-APIs from scratch.

 The documentation can be found at the [wiki](https://github.com/mkloubert/php5boilerplate/wiki).